Search engine optimization (SEO) is multi-faceted and complex.

 ROI calculations shouldn’t be a one-time audit; you need to be monitoring your return on a regular basis, seeing how it changes with each tweak to your strategy.

 If you’ve followed our guide this far, you’ve gained access to dozens of data points that can help you calculate the true cost and true value of your campaign.
 But what if you aren’t satisfied with those values?
-What if you’re eager to maximize your link building ROI?
+What if you’re eager to maximize your ROI of SEO efforts?

 There are a few strategies that can help you improve: